DominicRutkowski/cs3210-course-project/README.md

 extra tests are located in the `/input` folder.
 The test numbered `0` is that which was provided at the beginning of the project, but all other tests are my own.
+* Sometimes it appears as though an animal is jumping back and forth between two spaces ad infinitum and never eating anything.
+This is an illusion.
+What is happening is that a plant keeps regrowing and the animal in question eats it instantly.
+Because the actions take place on the same iteration, you cannot observe it happening.